tango4j/usc_cs566_project/README.md

 The rise of deep neural-network based approaches have significantly improved natural dialog with machines in the past few years.
 While conditional generative models have been successfully deployed in image/video applications, there is still much that can be done with generative language models such as GAN and VAE in text and language applications.

 ### **Goal of this project**
-The goal of this project is to artificially generate semantically and syntactically correct sentences given human inputted keyword prompts.
+The goal of this project is to artificially generate semantically and syntactically correct produc review comments given human inputted keyword prompts.
 Specifically, we are trying to address the question: *Can we generate text while controlling the output?* If we can control the output of generated text, we can apply this technique to many of real life applications, including chat-bot, AI speaker, predictive text, and many others.

 ![fig1](https://yongwanlim.github.io/assets/img/project1_fig1.png)

 We expect this project to have the following features:
 * Generative language model
 * Keyword prompts input: sentiment (rating), subject (product name), aggressiveness (vocabulary)
 * Grammatically correct sentence output that contains a distinct context

 ### **Problem Definition**

 To artificially generate semantically and syntactically correct review sentences given human inputted keyword prompts.
 * Training input: review texts, rating 1~5, subject category
 * Inference